Noor807/Semester-project-ScienceMuseum/README.md

 The client has not supplied a logo because the museum committee cannot decide on a final design.we are free to create a placeholder logo for the client.

 ### User Stories

 The following user stories to complete the project.

-A visitor can view a home page showing key information and impactful imagery.
+- A home page showing key information and impactful imagery.

-A visitor can view a contact page showing the museum's address, phone number, opening hours and contact form.
+- A contact page showing the museum's address, phone number, opening hours and contact form.

-A visitor can view a contribution showing information on how to contribute to the museum.
+- A contribution showing information on how to contribute to the museum.

-A visitor can view an exhibitions showing upcoming events and available exhibitions.
+- Exhibitions page showing upcoming events and available exhibitions.

-A visitor can view a privacy policy page showing the museum's privacy policy.
+- A privacy policy page showing the museum's privacy policy.

-A visitor can view a terms and conditions page showing the museum's terms and conditions.
+- A terms and conditions page showing the museum's terms and conditions.

 ### Built up
 This website is built up with only

--Html

--Css

- ### Views
-Based on the user stories above, the minimum views required to complete the project are:

-Home page view

-Contact page view

-Contribution page view

-Exhibitions page view

-Document page view - this includes the privacy policy and the terms and conditions (either together on one page or split into separate pages)
+- HTML5: For semantic and accessible structure.
+- CSS3: To ensure responsive and appealing designs.
+- Figma: Used for creating the style guide and high-fidelity wireframes.

 ### Requirements of Client

 Project images should be sized appropriately and optimised for web delivery.

 The project must be responsive on mobile, tablet and large screen devices.